Book a call with admissions

 Impulsive behavior

-Many times self destruction occurs as a result of impulsively doing something without thinking it through first – this could be eating too much junk food, spending recklessly, or other reckless behaviors.
+Many times self destruction occurs as a result of impulsively doing something without thinking it through first โ€“ for example, this could be eating too much junk food or spending recklessly.

 Suicidal thoughts and attempts